 - Add the garlic and stir until fragrant.
 About 1 minute.

 - Add the chicken broth and about 1 teaspoon salt.
 Stir a couple of times and let the mixture come to a full boil.

 - Cover the pan and set in the middle of the oven.

 - Bake 25 minutes.
 Remove from oven and stand 5 minutes.

 - Fluff the rice with a fork and sprinkle with chopped parsley.
 Serve immediately.

-Oven Rice … It’s Whats For A Side Dish
+Oven Baked Rice Recipe … It’s Whats For A Side Dish